jesvijonathan/Ableton_Cracker/README.md

-# abletonPatcher - What is this?
+# abletonCracker - What is this?

 This is an open-source implementation of the R2R Patch and `R2RLIVE.dll` of Ableton Live, written in Python 3.